Looking after children and yourself while working from home.

 My yoga teacher is going to stream her classes online – could you ask any of your gym class teachers to do the same?
 There are also lots of home workout options, and jogging or a brisk walk in the park is still open.
 I’m going to set up some sort of home cinema, get into inventive cooking recipes using tins from the storecupboard, make time for home pampering and FaceTime my friends and family.
 Karaoke can still be done that way!

 On a final note, its all too easy to revert to the bottle of wine (and a takeaway!) at times like this.
-Whilst that’s a temporary fix, it’s not going to be sustainable over 12 weeks or more.
+Whilst that’s a temporary fix, it’s not going to be sustainable over multiple weeks.
 This would result in a decline in our mental and physical health.
 Instead, create that party virtually by linking up with friends and loved ones online and over the phone.

 Your donation will make the difference